gsmainclusivetechlab/interop-test-platform/INSTALL.md

 # ITP Install

-This guide describes how to install the interoperability test platform in two modes:
+This guide describes how to install the interoperability test platform.

-- Installation using `install.sh` script => automated installation suitable for end-users.

-- Installation using the source code => manual compilation suitable for developers.

-## Installation using `install.sh` script

-### Install
+## Install

 1. Download the `install.sh` script from ITP Github repository.